happymelonbox/green_book/README.md

 In the interest of confidence in GreenBook, the upcoming versions of GreenBook will include to ensure stability.

-Ruby version:
+#   Ruby version:
-#        3.0.1
+*        3.0.1

-To run GreenBook locally:
+#   To run GreenBook locally:
-#        npm install
+*        npm install
-#        bundle install
+*        bundle install

-For PostgreSQL database:
+#   For PostgreSQL database:

-#    Versions 9.3 and up are supported.
+    Versions 9.3 and up are supported.

-#    Install the pg driver:
+*    Install the pg driver:
-#        gem install pg
+        gem install pg
-#    On macOS with Homebrew:
+*    On macOS with Homebrew:
-#        gem install pg -- --with-pg-config=/usr/local/bin/pg_config
+        gem install pg -- --with-pg-config=/usr/local/bin/pg_config
-#    On macOS with MacPorts:
+*    On macOS with MacPorts:
-#        gem install pg -- --with-pg-config=/opt/local/lib/postgresql84/bin/pg_config
+        gem install pg -- --with-pg-config=/opt/local/lib/postgresql84/bin/pg_config
-#    On Windows:
+*    On Windows:
-#        gem install pg
+        gem install pg
-#        Choose the win32 build.
+        Choose the win32 build.
-#        Install PostgreSQL and put its /bin directory on your path.
+        Install PostgreSQL and put its /bin directory on your path.

-#
-#    Configure Using Gemfile
+*    Configure Using Gemfile
-#    gem "pg"
+    gem "pg"

-To migrate the database: rake db:migrate
+#    To migrate the database:
+*        rake db:migrate

-For trialing, GreenBook can be seeded by running rake db:seed.
+#   For trialing, GreenBook can be seeded by running:
+*    rake db:seed.

 To use GreenBook as a new user, a child must be added followed by the child's birth details (these can be edited later).